DillonSteyl/SCIE1000/Week 13/penguins.md

 You must work with your ecologist colleague to model the population of penguins.
 They have already written a small program that models the amount of fish available to the penguins, and have provided you with the following information to help you model the penguin population:

-Time to model: The populations will be modelled over 5 years, with a step size of 3 months.
-So there will be `5*3+1 = 16` steps, including theinitial step.
+Time to model: The populations will be modelled over 5 years, with a step size of 3 months, referred to as a 'quarter'.
+So there will be `5*3+1 = 16` steps, including the initial step.

 Fish: modelled as a percentage instead of number of individuals.
 100 percent means there is enough fish for all penguins to be happy.
 0 percent means that the penguins will not breed, but can still eat.
 The equation is provided.

 Initial population of penguins: 600 (an educated guess by the ecologist)

-Breeding rate: with X number of penguins, there will be approximately X/3 breeding pairs, which will produce one offspring over three months.
-So the breeding rate is `current_penguins/3 * current_fish/100`.
+Breeding rate: with X number of penguins, there will be approximately X/6 breeding pairs ready to breed, which will produce one offspring each quarter.
+So the breeding rate is `current_penguins/6 * current_fish/100` each quarter.

+Death/Migration rate: The ecologists predicts that 20% of the penguins will die each year, and that the net migration rate will be -20%.
+This comes to a change in population of 40% less penguins per year, or 10% less penguins per quarter.

+The result of this information is the following equation:

+`P[i] = P[i-1]*0.90 + (P[i-1]/6) * (F[i-1]/100)`,

+where `P[i]` is the number of penguins at step i, and `F[i]` is the number of fish at step i.

+**Task:** Edit the program so that it also calculates the number of penguins each quarter, and stores it in the array `P`.
+Find the quarter for when the fish oopulation is at its highest percentage, and print the penguin population for this quarter, with the print statement provided.

+**Hint:** It will be helpful to use the `highest(A)` function you wrote in the previous exercise to find the index (quarter) for the highest number of fish.
+Make sure to copy it into your code underneath the import statement.